Turn off Windows 10 Features

-Recommendation: IE11 is the only browser that can access the Microsoft Update Catalog currently to download patches manually.
+IE11 is the only browser that can access the Microsoft Update Catalog currently to download patches manually.
+Microsoft's Update Catalog works with any browser now.
 If you don't require that, and don't need the browser to access legacy apps, turn it off.

 Classic computer games, those created ten or more years ago, may require DirectPlay but modern games released in the past ten years definitely don't.

 Recommendation: Turn off unless one of your games requires DirectPlay.